Alexandre-Georges/machine-learning/deep-learning-python/part-2.md

 - Convnets are great for visual-classification problems
 - They use a hierarchy of patterns and concepts to visualize
 - Data augmentation is great to avoid overfitting

+## Chapter 6 - Deep learning for text and sequences

+There are 2 algorithms :

+- recurrent neural networks
+- 1D convnets (one dimension)

+### Working with text data

+Models do not take words, they take numeric tensors : words are converted into numbers (vectorizing).
+The text is broken down into words, characters or n-grams (sequence of characters or words, groups of N words or characters), called tokens.

+One can use : one-hot encoding or token/word embedding.

+N-gram : for instance a 2-gram with "the cat sat on the table" would be "the", "cat", "sat", "on", "the", "table", "the cat", "cat sat", "sat on", ...
+This is called a bag of 2 grams, they are actually seen as sets which destroys the order of the words.
+They are used for shallow models and not in deep learning models.

+One-hot encoding : associates an integer with each word or character.

+Cf 9.1.1, 9.1.2 and 9.1.3

+Word embeddings : one-hot encoding gives big vectors that do not contain a lot of data (lots of 0s).
+Word embedding generates smaller vectors, the information is denser and requires less memory.

+It creates a map to know how related words are compared to each other, the more related they are the closer they are on the map.
+Transformations can be applied to go from one word to another one (for instance king + female -> queen).

+The context plays an important role, for better results a word-embedding space can be used only for the context it was trained on.

+Cf 9.2.1